 The Scale of AI’s Energy Appetite

-Understanding AI’s impact on business energy costs requires examining actual power consumption figures.
+Understanding AI’s impact on energy costs requires examining actual power consumption figures.
 Global electricity demand from data centres is set to more than double over the next five years, consuming as much electricity by 2030 as the whole of Japan does today.
-For UK businesses, this creates direct competition for limited electricity supply, inevitably pushing business energy costs upward.
+For UK businesses, this creates direct competition for limited electricity supply, inevitably pushing business costs upward.

 Modern AI-equipped data centers consume dramatically more electricity than traditional computing facilities.
 Graphics processing units (GPUs) and specialized accelerators account for around 60% of electricity demand in modern data centres equipped for AI workloads.
-These specialized processors require 250-700 watts per unit compared to 65-150 watts for traditional CPUs, multiplying business energy costs across the entire electricity grid.
+These specialized processors require 250-700 watts per unit compared to 65-150 watts for traditional CPUs, multiplying energy costs across the entire electricity grid.

 Why AI Increases Business Energy Costs Specifically